truongsonghiep/journey-to-the-west/chapter-069.md

 The officials arrived at the college and prostrated themselves before Pilgrim, saying, *"Our king has commanded us to bow to receive your wondrous prescription."*
-After Pilgrim asked Eight Rules to take out the box, he took away the cover and handed the box over to the officials. *"IWhat is the name of this drug?” asked one of them. *"IWe have to tell the king when we see His Majesty."* Pilgrim said, *"This is called the Elixir of Black Gold."* Smiling, Eight Rules and Sha Monk said to themselves, “There‟s soot mixed in it.
-It has to be black gold!”
+After Pilgrim asked Eight Rules to take out the box, he took away the cover and handed the box over to the officials. *"IWhat is the name of this drug?"* asked one of them. *"IWe have to tell the king when we see His Majesty."* Pilgrim said, *"This is called the Elixir of Black Gold."* Smiling, Eight Rules and Sha Monk said to themselves, “There‟s soot mixed in it.
+It has to be black gold!"*
-“What sort of medical supplement will be needed?” asked the official again.
+“What sort of medical supplement will be needed?"* asked the official again.
 Pilgrim answered, *"There are two kinds of supplements that can be used, but only one is easily obtainable.
 I need six items to be boiled in water, and the liquid will then be used for the king to take the pills."*
-“Which six items?” asked the official.
+“Which six items?"* asked the official.
 Pilgrim replied, The fart of an old crow flying in the air;
 The piss of a carp in swift flowing streams;
 The face powder of the Lady Queen Mother;